Monty Tipton: Racing career

 In 2023, it was revealed that Tipton would make his debut in the ARCA Menards Series West at the Bullring, driving the No. 49 Chevrolet for 3K Motorsports.
 After placing tenth in the only practice session, he qualified in seventeenth and finished in eighteenth due to transmission issues.
 Tipton returned with the team in the following race at Madera Speedway, where he practiced and qualified in seventeenth and finished in twelfth due to a crash with a handful of laps remaining.

+In 2026, it was revealed that Tipton would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 99 Chevrolet for Maples Motorsports, where he set the 59th quickest time between the two sessions held.
+He then made his main ARCA debut at Phoenix Raceway, driving the No. 4 Toyota for Nascimento Motorsports.

+On March 16, it was announced that Tipton would drive the No. 17 for Cook Racing Technologies at Kansas Speedway and Talladega Superspeedway.
+In July, it was revealed that he will attempt to make his debut in the NASCAR Craftsman Truck Series at Lucas Oil Indianapolis Raceway Park, driving the No. 22 Ford for Team Reaume.

 Personal life

 Outside of racing, Tipton is a participating Eagle Scout in the Boy Scouts of America.

 Motorsports career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)